 - Measure the Guinness in a clear measuring jug like a Pyrex so that you can see where the stout ends and the foam begins.
 Don't scrape the foam off, it gets used, but it should not be part of the 1¼ cup (300 ml) measurement.
 Let it settle for a minute after pouring so you can see where the brown Guinness line comes up to on the measure.

-- Add the Guinness to another bowl along with the oil and the vanilla.
+- To the Guinness add the oil and vanilla.
 Give it a quick mix together.

-- Pour the batter into the prepared pan, tap once or twice on the counter to level it, then bake in the centre of the oven for 45 minutes, or until a skewer inserted comes out clean.
-All ovens vary so keep an eye on it towards the end.
-If you are using a black cake pan it will probably be ready 3 to 4 minutes earlier.
+- Pour the batter into the prepared pan, tap once or twice on the counter to level it and knock out any air bubbles, then bake in the center of the oven for 45 minutes, or until a skewer inserted comes out clean.
+All ovens and bakeware vary so keep an eye on it towards the end.

 - Transfer to a cooling rack but leave the cake in the pan.
 This traps the steam, making the cake moister.
 Let it cool completely.